Incredibly Thick and Creamy Italian Hot Chocolate

 - Milk: Dairy or plant-based milk will work (I recommend oat milk) Be sure to use full-fat milk for the best creamy texture.

 - Confectioners’ sugar: Also known as 10x, icing sugar or powdered sugar.
-This finely ground version of granulated sugar includes cornstarch, which helps to thicken and stabilize the hot chocolate.
+This finely ground version of granulated sugar contains a small amount of cornstarch, which helps to thicken and stabilize the hot chocolate.

 - Vanilla: Use a good quality pure vanilla extract.
-You can use a split whole vanilla bean too — add it to the milk before bringing to a boil.
+You can also use a split whole vanilla bean for more intense flavor — add it to the milk before bringing to a boil.

 - Flaky sea salt: A pinch of sparkling flaky salt (like Maldon) adds a delicious counterpoint to sweets, especially the flavor of chocolate.
 Use half the amount of kosher salt instead.